What is a temporary anchorage device (TAD)?

 What is a temporary anchorage device removal like?
 Does it hurt to remove a TAD?

 Not much to say other than easy.
 It simply screws right out and we just use a little topical numbing gel in the area.

 Research on the temporary anchorage device?

 Reynders EBD 2017 found in their meta-analysis that the TAD is more effective than other types of anchorage reinforcement.
-Dual and single thread TADs have similar failure rates according to Durrani AJO 2017, which unfortunately is around 20%.
+Dual and single thread TADs have similar failure rates according to Durrani AJO 2017, which they found to be around 20%.
+However, others have success rate of over 90% and show some people are more prone to failures.
 Predictors of success include insertion torque and cortical bone thickness, as well as testing devices like the Periotest.